-Central stenosis of grade B or higher was observed in 46% of the participants.
-LRS was observed in 96.7%, with Grade 2 the most common, at 41.0%.
+The central stenosis of grade B or higher were observed 46% of the participants.
+LRS were observed 96.7%, with Grade 2 the most common, at 41.0%.
 The sedimentation sign was positive in 33.5% of the participants.
-With regard to FJE, only 2.1% of participants were assessed as having no FJE, and 97.9% had FJE.
+With regard to the FJE, only 2.1% of participants were assessed as having no FJE, and 97.9% had the FJE.
 There were no significant differences in MRI findings of all classification between the sexes (Table 3).
-The distribution of grades in three classifications are shown in Table 4 and the almost all of the severe MRI findings were observed at L3/4 or L4/5.
+The distribution of grades in three classifications were shown in Table 4 and the almost all of severe MRI findings were observed at the L3/4 or L4/5.
 Furthermore, grades of MRI findings progressed with age in all classifications (Figure 2).